Excellent

 Property Inspection

-Our qualified RICS surveyor visits the property and conducts a thorough visual inspection of all accessible areas.
-They photograph and document any defects, take measurements and assess the overall structural condition.
-The inspection typically takes 2-4 hours depending on property size.
+One of our qualified RICS surveyors attends the property and carries out a full visual inspection of every accessible area.
+They photograph and record defects, take measurements and assess the overall structural condition.
+Depending on the size of the property, the inspection usually takes 2-4 hours.

 3